PundiAI/FunctionX-EGF/README.md

 2. The assignment: Team will designate voting power to each committee member such that each committee member will control each one of the team's top 3 validators.
 3. Each committee member acts independently.

+Funding:
+1. Formal proposals should have the breakdown of all milestones and requested funds for each milestone.
+2. Only funds for each milestone can be requested at any given time.
+   1. For eg. if your project has the following specs: Milestone 1 ($3,000) & Milestone 2 ($4,000).
+   2. The submission of your EGF proposal (on-chain) should only request for $3,000.
+   3. Once you have completed Milestone 1, then you may submit another EGF proposal (on-chain) for $4,000.

 {% hint style="info" %}
 The rest of the voting power would then come from the public delegators and validators.
 {% endhint %}